-If Thinx has been on your list to try, use my code KATHRYN to get $10 off!
+If Thinx has been on your list to try, use this link to get $10 off!

 When I’m on my period, I do NOT feel like exercising.
 I do not want to do yoga or go to dance class.
 All I want to do is lie on the couch, eat 1,000 brownies, and watch Netflix.

 One of the best things for me to do, is go on a really long walk.
 Being outside is mood boosting, it energizes me, decreases my stress, and I have one very, very happy dog that gets to tag-a-long.

 One of my main focuses this week is decreasing my stress, and being outside really helps to put my work load into perspective.

 Ever wonder why you crave chocolate during that time of the month???
 Sugar, of course, is part of it, but another reason is because it is magnesium rich!

 Americans, in general, don’t do a great job at getting the recommended dose of magnesium a day.
 This is because we tend eat a lot of processed foods and soil which is normally magnesium rich is being depleted by fertilizers.